 All visitors to the PX are required to wear a cloth face covering that they have brought with them.
 Masks will not be provided at the door.

-In an effort to support social distancing measures, the Fort Drum PX offers curbside pickup.
+The Fort Drum PX offers curbside pickup.
 Place your order online at shopmyexchange.com as a “Buy on line Pick up in store” order for the Fort Drum Exchange.
 When the order is ready, the store will call and offer the curbside pickup option.
 At the store, shoppers park in a designated numbered space, call the phone number on the sign (315) 836-7463, and the order is delivered to their vehicle.

 Public Works service order requests – Anyone wishing to request emergency service or repairs at installation facilities can use the DPW hotline at (315) 772-DPW1 to submit a service order request.
 Any call received that is not an emergency will not be processed or forwarded.
 Non-emergency service orders may be submitted at any time by downloading this form, filling it out, and emailing the request to the following address: email@example.com.